 - Our expenditure must allow our children to progress and learn in a safe and secure environment

-- Our staff must be appropriately rewarded
+- Our staff must be appropriately rewarded and trained

 - Our premises must be safe and suitable for all those who use it

-- Christian values at our foundation meeting
+- Christian values are the focus of our foundation governors

 - Continuing to deepen the understanding of our Christian Values within our School Vision